zama-ai/concrete/docs/dev/explanation/compilation.md

 Bounds measurement is necessary because FHE supports limited precision, and we don't want unexpected behaviour during evaluation of the compiled functions.

 There are several ways to perform bounds measurement.
-Let's take a closer look at the options we provide today.
+Let's take a closer look at the options we provide.

 ### Inputset evaluation